For admissions please visit the Admissions area.

 - Visual Communication

-Direct admission to the program is granted to students enrolled in the FUA Certificate Career Program in Communication and Interactive Digital Media for Photography, Publishing, and Visual Communication studies.
+Direct admission to the program is granted to students enrolled in the FUA-AUF Certificate Career Program in Communication and Interactive Digital Media for Photography, Publishing, and Visual Communication studies.

 B.A. in Hospitality Management